isabella13022012/lucas_kent/projects/proj-1.md

 **Cleaning**

-I took steps to ensure the data we were using was fair and the model was able to learn from it.
-The first major step in doing this was to drop NaN values from our set.
+I took steps to ensure the data I was using was fair and the model was able to learn from it.
+The first major step in doing this was to drop NaN values from the set.
 These removed only a few rows, and so I preferred deletion over replacement.

 **Target/dependent variable splitting**

-Our target variable, or y was taken as the Customer Type column.
+The target variable, y, was the _Customer Type_ column.
 The remaining columns were dependent variables.